Skip to content

 Also, review your website content in terms of subject matter, child-oriented media, and marketing tactics to see if it meets definitions of being directed at children.

-2. Create a data map
+2. Create a Data Map

 In case you don’t have a privacy policy, draft a document that will explain to children and their parents what personal data is collected and for what purposes.
 Describe the exact usage scenarios and parental rights in this regard, as well as storage and security measures.
 Provide contact details for questions or concerns.
 Make the policy easily accessible before any data collection.

-Create your first privacy policy in several minutes
+Create your customized privacy policy in minutes

 Maintain records of all parental consents to serve as proof of compliance, and ensure that consent can be changed or revoked easily at any time.

-5. Make cookies COPPA-compliant
+5. Make Cookies COPPA-Compliant

 Implement a cookie consent banner or similar tool to clearly communicate and get permission for tracking cookies and similar technologies that collect personal data.